kognise/obsidian-aviation/FAR/Volume 2/E Airspace/0077 Safe, efficient use, and preservation of the navigable airspace.md

 \(c\) The FAA will apply these standards with reference to an existing airport facility, and airport proposals received by the FAA, or the appropriate military service, before it issues a final determination.

 \(d\) For airports having defined runways with specially prepared hard surfaces, the primary surface for each runway extends 200 feet beyond each end of the runway.
 For airports having defined strips or pathways used regularly for aircraft takeoffs and landings, and designated runways, without specially prepared hard surfaces, each end of the primary surface for each such runway shall coincide with the corresponding end of the runway.
 At airports, excluding seaplane bases, having a defined landing and takeoff area with no defined pathways for aircraft takeoffs and landings, a determination must be made as to which portions of the landing and takeoff area are regularly used as landing and takeoff pathways.
-Those determined pathways must be considered runways, and an appropriate primary surface as defined in §77.19 will be considered as longitudinally centered on each such runway.
+Those determined pathways must be considered runways, and an appropriate primary surface as defined in [[Volume 2/E Airspace/0077 Safe, efficient use, and preservation of the navigable airspace.md#§77.19   Civil airport imaginary surfaces.|§77.19]] will be considered as longitudinally centered on each such runway.
 Each end of that primary surface must coincide with the corresponding end of that runway.

 \(e\) The standards in this subpart apply to construction or alteration proposals on an airport (including heliports and seaplane bases with marked lanes) if that airport is one of the following before the issuance of the final determination: